 “I like it here, that’s why I’m staying here!
 I could go anywhere I wanted, but I like it here.”

-Be sure to follow Ryan Gilbert, Sons of Penn and The Orange Update on Twitter for analysis, insight, GIFs and more regarding your Philadelphia Flyers.
+Be sure to follow Ryan Gilbert and Sons of Penn on Twitter for analysis, insight, GIFs and more regarding your Philadelphia Flyers.